Ritchie Home & Informal Hostel

 Bikers should ride up the south alley along our property to our back yard entrance.
 Bikes will be stored in the garage.

-In the winter, for students staying for two weeks, we ask for $50 for the whole stay.
-This coves added utility costs and allows us to bump up the furnace use to warm up the upstairs and your sleep/study spaces.
-We tend to keep it cool at night.
+Students staying for two weeks, we ask for $50 per person for the whole stay.
+This coves added utility costs and allows us to bump up the furnace use to warm up the upstairs or bring on the AC to cool your sleep/study spaces.
+In the winter we tend to keep it cool at night.
 Bring flannel jammies.

 Plan ahead, but check in for last minute needs.
 One never knows.
 Last minute cancellations are just fine.

 Don’t expect us to provide entertainment or long evening conversations.
 We love our guests immensely, but the evening is everyone’s wind down time.
-Check in with other student/guests, as they may have evening homework to focus on or just their own evening thing.
+Check in with other student/guests before engaging long conversations, as they may have evening homework to focus on or just their own evening thing.

 Wifi info network info in provided in each room